MaastrichtU-IDS/dsri-documentation/website/src/pages/acknowledgement.md

 # Acknowledgments

-The DSRI is supported by funding from the Maastricht University I-Board.
+The DSRI is supported by funding from the **Maastricht University I-Board**.

 # Acknowledging the DSRI in your publications